 Your Email Provider Might Be Throttling Responses

 Sometimes, your email service provider will throttle the number of connections.
 It may also require re-authorizing an external system.
 If you suspect a connection problem with your email service provider, head over to your inbox connections page and look for the status indicator by your email address.
 Reauthorize your account as needed.
 You can also contact support.

 - You send an email to someone and, bcc firstname.lastname@example.org

-- FollowUpThen receives the email, notes the message-id, sets up a “listener” to cancel the followup if we receive a reply.
+- FollowUpThen receives the email, notes the Message-ID, sets up a “listener” in your inbox(es)

-Now you can see where responses might slip through the cracks.
+Now you know how it works behind the scenes, you may be able to troubleshoot you can see where responses might slip through the cracks.
 For example, a ticket system may not put the original message-id back in the “in-reply-to” field in the reply.
 Or, someone may copy and paste a reply in a new email with the same subject.
 If that message-id is lost, we cannot detect it as a response.

 Contact Us If Needed

 If you’re stumped, contact us!
-We want to make sure you get the most out your FollowUpThen upgrade.
+We want to make sure you get the most out of your FollowUpThen upgrade.